From 13 February 2026, trainees are included in the apprentice definition and are exempt from levy.

 How do I register?

-When will the scheme be introduced?
+When was the Portable Long Service Leave scheme introduced?

 My employee started before the scheme commenced.
 What happens now?